lynnpye/sl_triggers/docs/Function_Libraries.md

 **Description**

-Get the Actor's level fo water submersion (from 0.0 to 1.0; 0.0 being basically dry, on land, and 1.0 being fully submerged while swimming)
+Returns: float: Get the Actor's level of water submersion (from 0.0 to 1.0; 0.0 meaning not touching water, and 1.0 being fully submerged)

 **Parameters**